 On its own terms the music program is designed to provide students with a broad and comprehensive background in music, assuring the continuation of learning and achievement whether in a formal graduate program or not.
-All of the courses required for the minor are also part of the major.

 Students majoring in music require preparation in three distinct areas of study: music theory/composition, music history, and performance.
 In music theory/composition courses students develop an understanding of the logical relations that exist between notes in melodies, counterpoint, chords, and harmonic progressions.
 In music history courses students explore the repertoire of various historical periods and genres as well as the cultural context that led to their development in music history.
 The focus of applied music is the growth of technical and interpretive skills on a specific instrument, including voice.